Denis-Li-20/restaurant-manager/README.md

 2. Remove package.json and rename package_windows.json to package.json
 3. Command line: npm install
 4. Create Postgresql database (for instance, using free ElephantSQL.com instance)
-5. Update ./back-end/knexfile.js database URLs
+5. Update ./back-end/knexfile.js and ./back-end/.env database URLs
 6. Commad line: npm run start

 **If you want to seed a more extensive testing dataset:**